Betahackers/quito-frontend/README.md

     npm install -g yo

 This app used the generator-backbone for yeoman to generate scaffolding.
 It is not necessary to install it if you're not creating any new backbone models, views, or collections.
+If you are creating new models, there are some examples how to use this generator later in the document.

     npm install -g generator-backbone

-# Once you've cloned the source code, cd to the source and run these commands in order to install the dependencies:

-    npm install
-    bower install

 In development use corsproxy to work around [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) issues.
 All of the URLS's that make AJAX requests should pass through the cors proxy in order to work.

     npm install -g corsproxy

+# Install dependencies

+Once you've cloned the source code, cd to the source and run these commands in order to install the dependencies:

+    npm install
+    bower install

 # Configure